Skip to main content

 #

-SPOOC is a 2 sentences template to test your story’s fundamentals, to assure yourself that it is sturdy enough to last a book.
+SPOOC is a 2 sentence template to test your story’s fundamentals, to assure yourself that it is sturdy enough to last a book.
 The first sentence establishes the situation, and the second turns the central story goal into a question.

 SPOOC stands for: